 How does the Center help aspiring entrepreneurs?

-We help people who have vision loss who want to start a business with business planning, and advisor services.
+We help people who have vision loss who want to start a business with business planning and advisor services.
 We also have video workshops that people can take to prepare a business plan.

-When people come to us with a business plan, we sometimes have to help them narrow down and focus their idea to ensure that their venture is sustainable and has opportunity for growth.
+When people come to us with a business plan, we sometimes have to help them narrow down and focus their idea to ensure that their venture is sustainable and has an opportunity for growth.

 The unemployment rate for people with vision loss and other disabilities remains, unfortunately, so high.
 Owning your own business or being an entrepreneur might be an option for many circumstances.
 When might someone want to consider that path?

-Sometimes it’s the only option and that shouldn’t be looked at in a negative light.
-Some people have a unique skill set and they have unique circumstances.
+Sometimes it’s the only option, and that shouldn’t be looked at in a negative light.
+Some people have a unique skill set, and they have unique circumstances.
 If they can find a way to combine their expertise, their industry knowledge, and their network to make a living for themselves, they can live life on their own terms.
 I also think there is a misconception that it’s easier to be one’s own boss.
 One of the judges of a business competition we participated in said: “Your business will be the most difficult boss you ever have.”
 Your business will not care if you’re sick or have personal problems.
-You have to do what you need to do for your business and it will tell you what it needs.
+You have to do what you need to do for your business, and it will tell you what it needs.